|Nutrition Facts (per serving)|

 To make this recipe even easier, feel free to substitute the accoutrements with anything else that you might have on-hand.
 Simply drizzle with honey, for instance, rather than honeycomb, skip the nuts, or use a different fruit butter or perhaps an onion jam.
 As long as you’ve got something crispy to hold up the melted cheese, and something to add a bit of complexity and sweetness, it’s hard to go too far wrong.
 In fact, why not have the ingredients for several variations on hand, trying them one after the other?
 That might be the best plan of all, because, whether it’s a swinging soiree or a party of one, once the platter hits the table, it’s sure to be quickly cleared.
 Turns out that the hardest thing about this easy baked brie is resisting it.

-- 1/2 cup to 1 cup walnut halves (depending on size of the cheese)
+1/2 to 1 cup walnuts, halved or chopped, depending on size of the cheese

 Gather the ingredients and a serving platter.
 Preheat oven to 350 F.

 Place the walnuts in a baking dish and put them in the oven for 10-15 minutes or until fragrant and lightly toasted.

 While the walnuts are toasting, cut a piece of parchment paper for the brie.
 Ideally, the parchment will be sized such that when the brie is baked you can simply pick up the paper—cheese and all—and place it directly on your serving platter.